• 日本語

 , touring each venue in conjunction with the Aichi 2025 International Arts Festival to be held this fall.
 Details and festival outline will be announced in the summer.
 Please stay tuned!

-Performing Arts Selection 2025 (Dates / Venues / Creators)
+Performing Arts Selection 2025 Festival Edition

 ★…Wings